KonnexionsGmbH/ora_bench/README.md

     - operating system environment (`benchmark.os`),
     - user name (`benchmark.user.name`) and
     - SQL create statement (`sql.create`).
-- the Java source code is compiled with the help of a make file
+- the Java source code is compiled with the help of Gradle
 - Java uses the `PreparedStatement` class for the operations `INSERT` and `SELECT`
 - Java uses for batch operations the `executeBatch` method of the `PreparedStatement` class for the operation `INSERT`